Servers / infrastructure

 AWS and Azure have become very dominant in the last years, since services usually need to be available on mobile devices, in micro-offices without secured, well-cooled server rooms, or in co-working spaces.
 In itself the storage usually isn’t cheaper, also the necessary internet bandwidth is a relevant cost factor (esp. for larger offices); but the cost is rather predictable and planning, deployment of software / services is much more time efficient.
 Especially in companies with internal software development, and the possibility to deploy virtual machines using orchestration tools like Ansible, cloud environments are almost always more efficient and on premises storage, if at all, used for backups.

-My favorite distro is Centos; and scripting is usually done in Bash.
+My favorite distro is AlmaLinux; and scripting is usually done in Bash.
 See also under Virtualization.